Wedrix/watchtower/README.md

 # Installation

-### For Symfony
+## Symfony

+This package is currently only compatible with Symfony version 6.1 and higher.
-There is an associated **Symfony Flex recipe** for this package, that generates the initial bootstrap files that allow you to instantly access a GraphQL API for your service.
+There is an associated Flex recipe for this package, that generates the initial bootstrap files, allowing you to instantly access a GraphQL API for your service.
 Kindly take note of the following changes made to your project folder before considering the install:

  1. Adds the controller **Watchtower/Controller.php** to the **Controller** directory
  2. Registers the route **/graphql** to point to Watchtower/Controller.php